Big Bend and Brewster County

 At first glance, Marathon looks like any other dusty desert hamlet.
 An old windmill churns in a light breeze.
 Adobe-walled one-story buildings line the two-lane main street.
 Yet Marathon is no ordinary town.
 Explore the city and you’ll discover some of the best shopping and dining in Brewster County, as well as one of the Big Bend region’s most iconic inns: the Gage Hotel.
 Marathon is surrounded by scenic roads ideal for walking, running, and biking, and its location just 40 miles north of Big Bend National Park makes it a great staging area for exploring the area.

 In its heyday, Terlingua was a thriving cinnabar mining town that hit hard times when the demand for mercury dried up.
-Over the years, many of the unused homes and buildings simply decayed, becoming what is today known as the Historic Terlingua Ghost Town.
+Over the years, many of the unused homes and buildings decayed, becoming what is today known as the Historic Terlingua Ghost Town.
 Terlingua’s ruins include an authentic boot hill cemetery, mine shafts, and other structures.
-Once you’re done, stop by the Starlight Theatre for some delicious Mexican food and something cool to drink, then shop until you drop at the Terlingua Trading Company.
+Once you’re done, stop by the Starlight Theatre for delicious Mexican food and something cool to drink, then shop until you drop at the Terlingua Trading Company.
 All of this is just a few miles west of Study Butte, so you don’t have to go far to see one of the most unique sites in the Big Bend region.